lvivski/animatic/index.md

 Another problem is calculating percents for keyframes.
 People create animations with time in mind, not percents.
 You always think of _"it should fly and rotate for a half of a second, then stand still for another second and continue flying"_, and not `0% start 50% fly 70% stop 90% fly`.

 Anima gives you the ability to use delays and durations normally, even for pure CSS animations.
-It has two modes: `JS` and `CSS`.
-The first one doesn't really use CSS transitions or `@keyframes`.
-On the contrary, it uses CSS transforms and 3d-transforms together with Javascript to create animation.
-You have full control over the flow, so you can start, stop, cancel animations and even create event-based stuff. `CSS` mode allows you to generate pure CSS animations, but it has limitations for parallel animations.
+It uses CSS transforms and 3d-transforms together with Javascript to create animation.
+You have full control over the flow, so you can start, stop, cancel animations and even create event-based stuff.
+Or it can generate pure CSS animations, but has limitations for parallel animations.

-_**Note**: `CSS` mode is experimental for now, not everything works as expected._

 _Anima is the only animation framework that has elementary **physics integrated**.
 Now you can create lifelike animations with ease!
 See [Physics API section](#toc_13)_